What is a Proxy Server? How Do They Work + Security Risks?

 VPNs operate at the system level, routing all internet traffic through their encrypted network by default.
 While many VPN services offer the option to exclude specific applications from this process, the standard configuration ensures that all device traffic is protected.

 Proxy servers, on the other hand, are configured on an individual basis.
 Every browser or application that a user wants to route through a proxy must have its proxy connection set up.
-Any existing proxy connections on the same device do not affect the traffic of an application unless specifically enabled.
+Any existing proxy connections on the same device do not affect the traffic of an application unless specifically enabled.they are effective cyber defense measures.

 Security Risks of Proxy Servers